Japan, S. Korea buyers not yet asked to pay roubles for Russian LNG imports

 Russian supplies account for 6% of South Korea's LNG imports, the KOGAS spokesperson said.

-Another Japanese buyer, Tokyo Gas 9531.T, declined to comment, citing a confidentiality clause in its Sakhalin-2 LNG agreement, when asked whether the city gas supplier has received a request for rouble payment.

-Taiwan's Economy Ministry said state-owned refiner CPC's five-year contract to directly buy LNG from Russia has ended.
+Taiwan's Economy Ministry said state-owned refiner CPC's five-year contract to directly buy LNG from Russia had ended.

-The company has already found alternate sources "so there are no rouble purchase or settlement issues involved", the ministry added.
-CPC last imported two cargoes from Sakhalin and Yamal that discharged in June, according to Refinitiv data.
+The company has already found alternate sources "so there are no rouble purchase or settlement issues involved," the ministry added.
+CPC last imported two cargoes from Sakhalin and Yamal that discharged in June, Refinitiv data shows.

 Key long-term LNG buyers from the Yamal facility include China's CNPC, Gazprom Marketing & Trading, Naturgy, Novatek and TotalEnergies.

-The proposal should not come as a surprise as the move makes all payments for gas, whether piped or as LNG, chargeable by Gazprom in roubles at its discretion, Tilak Doshi, managing director, Doshi Consulting said.
+The proposal should not come as a surprise as the move makes all payments for gas, whether piped or as LNG, chargeable by Gazprom in roubles at its discretion, said Tilak Doshi, the managing director of Doshi Consulting.

-"It would seem that the Russian "gas for roubles" scheme was directed primarily at the EU and U.S. for their unilateral expropriation of Russian foreign exchange reserves, and not at its Asian LNG customers such as South Korea and Japan who are important purchasers of Russia's LNG," he added.
+"It would seem that the Russian 'gas for roubles' scheme was directed primarily at the European Union and United States for their unilateral expropriation of Russian foreign exchange reserves, and not at Asian LNG customers, such as South Korea and Japan, who are important purchasers of Russia's LNG," he added.

 Russia Sakhalin-2 LNG exportshttps://tmsnrt.rs/3bHuRzX

-(Reporting by Joyce Lee in Seoul, Yuka Obayashi in Tokyo and Ben Blanchard in Taipei; Writing by Florence Tan; Editing by Michael Perry)
+(Reporting by Joyce Lee in Seoul, Yuka Obayashi in Tokyo and Ben Blanchard in Taipei; Writing by Florence Tan; Editing by Michael Perry and Clarence Fernandez)

 ((Florence.Tan@thomsonreuters.com; Reuters Messaging: florence.tan.thomsonreuters.com@reuters.net))